Skip to main content

 Approach 1: llm:generate

-llm:generate(prompt: string, outputType: string) → typed
+llm:generate(prompt: string, options: string) → typed

-llm:generate(prompt: string, outputType: string, arg1: any, arg2: any, ...) → typed
+llm:generate(prompt: string, options: string, arg1: any, arg2: any, ...) → typed

-Supported output types: string, int, double, boolean, list<string>, list<int>, list<double>, list<boolean>
+Supported Output Types: string, int, double, boolean, list<string>, list<int>, list<double>, list<boolean>

 Prompt Templating: Use ${Variable} for direct variable interpolation or ${arg_1}, ${arg_2}, etc. for positional arguments.